-Dr Liana Psarologaki is an architect, visual artist and academic.
-She holds a PhD from the University of Brighton and graduated with a Masters in Architecture from the National Technical University of Athens in 2007.
+Dr Liana Psarologaki is an architect and architecture theorist originally from Greece.
+She holds a PhD from the University of Brighton and a Masters in Architecture from the National Technical University of Athens in 2007.
 Dr Psarologaki practiced architecture before receiving an MA in Fine Art with a distinction –specialising in sculpture, installations and performance– at UCA Canterbury in 2010.

 Dr Psarologaki is a chartered member of the Royal Institute of British Architects (RIBA), a Fellow of the Royal Society of Arts (RSA), a Senior Fellow of the Higher Education Academy (HEA) and a member of MAKE: a research cluster that examines physical and digital model making.
-She is also a visiting assistant professor (ERASMUS+) with the School of Architecture at the National Technical University of Athens.
-Dr Psarologaki’s creative practice concentrates on the production of objects and environments that challenge one’s perception in space as related to the triplet of mind-body-surroundings and her work has been presented and published internationally.
+She is also a visiting assistant professor (ERASMUS+) with the School of Architecture at the National Technical University of Athens and TU Delft.
+Dr Psarologaki’s creative practice concentrates on the production of objects and environments that challenge one’s perception in space as related to the triplet of mind-body-surroundings.
+Her practical and scholarly work has been presented and published internationally.
 Her arts-based portfolio is available at www.aylostopos.com.

 Dr Psarologaki was a Lecturer in the Architecture and 3D Design Department at the University of Northampton before joining University of Suffolk (then UCS) in 2014.
-She is an approved PGR supervisor and the subject area leader for Art, Architecture and Design in the School of Engineering, Arts, Science and Technology at the University of Suffolk.
+She is an approved PGR supervisor and the founder of the provision of Architecture in the School of Engineering, Arts, Science and Technology at the University of Suffolk.
 She currently leads the educational side of activities for RIBA Suffolk and represents the RIBA on SJCC.

 Dr Psarologaki is the module leader and tutor for: